 27. CHICAMOCHA CANYON

 Chicamocha canyon in Colombia, in the Santander department is a truly breathtaking sight!
 The greatest way to see the chicamocha canyon in all of its glory is to go paragliding over it or take South America’s longest cable car across and back, which is located not far from the Colombian extreme sports hub of San Gil.

 28. NUEVO TOLIMA

-Nuevo Tolima is a massive rocky hill in the heart of the jungle that holds a mystical surprise for those brave enough to venture there, the rock’s massive face covered in ancient artworks by an unidentified indigenous culture, some of which date back over 10,000 years.
+Nuevo Tolima is a massive rocky hill in the heart of the jungle that holds a mystical surprise for those brave enough to venture there, the rock’s massive face is covered in ancient artworks by an unidentified indigenous culture, some of which date back over 10,000 years.
 Nuevo Tolima is Colombia’s most stunning outdoor art museum, with blood-red depictions of sloths, monkeys, birds, jaguars, and more.

 29. TAYRONA NATIONAL PARK

 Tayrona National Park, on the Caribbean coast, is a bizarre environment in every way, with crystalline blue waters, dense vegetation, old ruins, and massive boulders towering over hiking pathways.
 Tayrona National Park evokes visions of Jurassic Park, and there are enough of wild animals to keep nature enthusiasts entertained.